8. Capacitor Discharge Bonder (2026)

 You must pump enough energy into the junction to get the Kanthal hot enough to be wetted by the molten copper/tin.
 If the Kanthal isn't hot enough, the molten solder will just bead up on it without bonding.
 The entire process is gated by the temperature of the higher-melting-point material.

-So, the statement holds: the Kanthal's need to reach bonding temperature is the limiting factor, which is why we focus the current on it via the pointed electrode on the copper side.
+So, the statement holds: the Kanthal's need to reach bonding temperature is the limiting factor, which is why we focus the current on it via the pointed electrode on the tinned copper side.

 New text box